Gouffre Berger

-During the year 2022 a new network named "the Sardine Star", located at the level of the large waterfall of 27 meters, is being explored.
+During the year 2022 a new network named "the Sardine Star", located at the level of the large waterfall of 27 metres, is being explored.

+A link was finally made on December 28, 2024 between the Gouffre Berger and the gouffre de la Fromagère, avoiding the last sump.

 Location

 The entrance is within the commune of Engins high on the Vercors Plateau.

-In June 2001, the commune lifted a two-year ban on exploration.
+In June 2000, the commune lifted a two-year ban on exploration.